DAlsabrook/holbertonschool-shell/permissions/README.md

 Each file contains a seperate answer to a question about permissions.
-0. Switch current user -
+0. Switch current user - su betty
 1. Prints effective username of current user -
 2. Prints all groups the current user is in -
 3. Changes owner of file -